Edit Costs

 The Cost of a node becomes important in the context of collecting evidence for determining the state of a Target Node.

-With a given Bayesian network, BayesiaLab can easily determine how much information gain a node would provide upon its observation.
-However, prioritizing which observations to gather requires taking into account Cost.
+With a given Bayesian network, BayesiaLab can determine how much information gain a node would provide upon observation.
+However, prioritizing which observations to gather requires taking Cost into account.

 For instance, observing a node at a low cost with the expectation of a modest information gain may be preferable to collecting a highly informative observation at a very high cost.
 A practical example in the medical context would be prioritizing a $100, traditional X-Ray over a $1,000 high-tech MRI scan.